‘Don’t eat fat, fat is bad for you’. ‘Eat lots of fat, fat is good for you’. ‘Eat only healthy fats and stay away from bad fats’.

 But not all fats are equal…

 In terms of sources of dietary fats, there are many different kinds.
 Yes, it’s true that some fats are better than others.
-This is where the ‘good’ vs ‘bad’ fats comes from.
+This is where the ‘good’ vs ‘bad’ fats come from.

 These are the least controversial of fats in the media.
 For people transitioning from a low-fat diet, this is a good place to start.
 These fats can be found in foods such as: olive oil, avocado, nuts and seeds.